fuchsfranklin/fuchsfranklin.github.io/_drafts/2025-02-12-breaking-deep-research-where-llm-search-agents-fail.md

 But most of what retail-facing deep research tools search is not peer-reviewed.
 Code repositories, blog posts, Stack Overflow answers, documentation pages: none of these have a publication barrier.
 Anyone can push a README claiming state-of-the-art performance.
 And deep research cannot tell the difference, because it reads text, not code, and cannot execute anything to verify claims independently.

-This post explores *why* deep research fails in these unvetted domains, grounded in recent literature, with a small experiment to illustrate the problem firsthand.
+This post aims to better understand why deep research fails in these unvetted domains, grounded in some recent literature, with a small experiment to illustrate the problem firsthand.
 This is not a takedown of these tools, but understanding where the quality gate exists (and where it does not) matters if you use them for anything important.
 The separate issue of AI-generated content infiltrating peer review itself (fabricated citations in accepted papers, LLM-written reviews, etc.) is a growing concern but not within scope here.

 ---